Catsuko/checkers/core/RULES.md

 - **A player can also move by jumping over an opponent's piece to the square diagonally past it if it is vacant.**
 - **Pieces that are jumped over are removed from the game**
 - **A player can never jump over their own pieces**
-- A player may perform consecutive jumps in one turn with the same piece
+- **A player may perform consecutive jumps in one turn with the same piece**
-- The turn is over when the piece cannot jump anymore
+- **The turn is over when the piece cannot jump anymore**
-- Once a piece begins jumping, that piece must continue jumping until it cannot jump anymore
+- Once a piece begins jumping, no moves can be made for other pieces until all jumps are finished
 - **If a jump move is possible the player must make that move, if multiple are possible the the player can pick which to do**
-- When a single piece reaches the other edge of the board, the piece becomes a king and the turn ends
+- When a single piece reaches the other edge of the board, the piece becomes a king
+- When a piece beocmes a king, the turn ends
 - king pieces can move diagonally backwards in addition to normal moves
 - king pieces can jump diagonally backwards in addition to normal jumps